huggingface/diffusers/docs/source/en/tutorials/inference_with_big_models.md

 # Working with big models

-A modern diffusion model ([SDXL](../using-diffusers/sdxl.md), for example) is not just a single model but a collection of multiple models.
+A modern diffusion model, like [Stable Diffusion XL (SDXL)](../using-diffusers/sdxl), is not just a single model, but a collection of multiple models.
 SDXL has four different model-level components:

 * A variational autoencoder (VAE)
 * Two text encoders
-* A denoiser (which has a UNet architecture)
+* A UNet for denoising

-Usually, the text encoders and the denoiser are bigger and much larger in size compared to the VAE.
+Usually, the text encoders and the denoiser are much larger compared to the VAE.

-As models keep getting bigger and better, it’s possible your model is so big that even a single copy won’t fit in RAM.
-That doesn’t mean it can’t be loaded: if you have one or several GPUs, this is more memory available to store your model.
-In this case, it’s better if your model checkpoint is split into several smaller files that we call checkpoint shards.
+As models get bigger and better, it’s possible your model is so big that even a single copy won’t fit in memory.
+But that doesn’t mean it can’t be loaded.
+If you have more than one GPU, there is more memory available to store your model.
+In this case, it’s better to split your model checkpoint into several smaller *checkpoint shards*.

-When a text encoder checkpoint has multiple shards ([T5-xxl for SD3](https://huggingface.co/stabilityai/stable-diffusion-3-medium-diffusers/tree/main/text_encoder_3), for example), it will be automatically handled by the `transformers` library as it is a required dependency of Diffusers when using the [`StableDiffusion3Pipeline`].
+When a text encoder checkpoint has multiple shards, like [T5-xxl for SD3](https://huggingface.co/stabilityai/stable-diffusion-3-medium-diffusers/tree/main/text_encoder_3), it is automatically handled by the [Transformers](https://huggingface.co/docs/transformers/index) library as it is a required dependency of Diffusers when using the [`StableDiffusion3Pipeline`].

 The denoiser checkpoint can also have multiple shards and performing inference with such a checkpoint is supported in Diffusers thanks to the Accelerate library.

 > [!TIP]
-> You can refer to [this Accelerate guide](https://huggingface.co/docs/accelerate/main/en/concept_guides/big_model_inference) for general guidance when working with big models that are hard to fit into memory.
+> Refer to the [Handling big models for inference](https://huggingface.co/docs/accelerate/main/en/concept_guides/big_model_inference) guide for general guidance when working with big models that are hard to fit into memory.

-For demonstration purposes, let's first obtain a sharded checkpoint for the [SDXL UNet](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main/unet):
+For example, let's save a sharded checkpoint for the [SDXL UNet](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main/unet):

 ```python
 from diffusers import UNet2DConditionModel